clarionut/RP2040VCO/README.md

 and potentiometers but not the switches or output socket.
 I like to have an accessible reset switch for microcontroller-based modules but there is no reset line broken out on the RP2040zero board I used.
-The PCB design and stripboard layout allow for a flying lead from the board to the reset button on the RP2040zero.
+The PCB design and stripboard layout allow for a flying lead from the main board to the reset button on the RP2040zero.

 Note that I have NOT built the VCO using the Kicad PCB layout, so be sure to check it thoroughly before use!